telefonicaid/fiware-orion/doc/manuals/orion-api.md

 The response payload is an array containing one object per matching entity.
 Each entity follows the JSON entity representation format (described in "JSON Entity Representation" section).

-**Response code**

-* Successful operation uses 200 OK
-* Errors use a non-2xx and (optionally) an error payload.
-See subsection on "Error Responses" for more details.

 **Request Query Parameters**

 This requests accepts the following URL parameters to customize the request response.